 The first step could be that you sign on for a course or education community where you learn over the next three months the basic steps about online marketing.
 During this time, you simply focus on learning the skills they teach and applying the homework.

 The second step will be the next logical outcome from what you learned in the first one.
 To make sure that you stay on track is to write down a goal for each week and work on it until it's finished.
 When it takes longer than work longer on it, when you finished earlier, set a new weekly goal.
 In this way, you are not overwhelmed, and that helps to stay motivated.

 Another important thing is to reward yourself for every achieved weekly goal.
-That could be to go our for a special dinner with your spouse, or that you buy something for you or whatever you like to reward yourself.
+That could be to go out for a special dinner with your spouse, or that you buy something for yourself or whatever you like to reward yourself.